Discover Henley Royal Regatta

 The length of the Course is 1 mile 550 yards, which is 112 metres longer than the standard international distance of 2,000 metres.
 It takes approximately seven minutes to cover, so there are often two races at once on the Course for much of the day.
 The number of races is, of course, reduced on each successive day, leaving only the Finals to be rowed on the last day.

-There are 23 events in total: 6 classes of race for Eights, 6 for Fours (4 coxless and 2 coxed), 6 for Quadruple Sculls, and races for Coxless Pairs and Double Sculls.
+There are 23 events in total: six classes of race for Eights, six for Fours (four coxless and two coxed), five for Quadruple Sculls, and races for Coxless Pairs and Double Sculls.
 In addition, there are single sculling races for both men and women.
 1993 was the first year women competed over the Course in a full Regatta event when a new event for Women Single Scullers was inaugurated.
 In 2000 an open event for Women’s Eights was introduced, whilst in 2001 there were new events for Women’s and Men’s Quadruple Sculls.
 In 2012 a new event was introduced for Junior Women's Quadruple Sculls.

 In 2017 three new events for women were introduced (The Women's Fours, The Women's Pairs and The Women's Double Sculls) offering equal events for men and women in the open categories.